 Derek’s rise to fame started soon after we got him….3 months after we adopted him,the Cat Connection called us and told us that a local paper was doing a story about local rescues and that the CC had recommended us to them.
 I had to work but my wife took Derek down for a photo shoot and interview.
 Once in a while I would take a picture of Derek with me when I worked.
 Dozens of people who either ask about him and/or share thier animal stories.
 I would get asked all the time about how Derek was doing and his latest adventures.

 Moving to our new house was really rough on both cats.
-Both hid in the basement for 3 days…normally I would have let them find thier own way but see Derek crouched down really saddened me so I picked him up and sat with him in the den.
+Both hid in the basement for 3 days…normally I would have let them find their own way but seeing Derek crouched down really saddened me so I picked him up and sat with him in the den.
 I put him down,laid by him and talked sugar.
-After about an hour,we came over and rubbed noses with me.
+After about an hour,he came over and rubbed noses with me.
 I petted him and he flopped and it was all good.
 Once Ginger saw Derek acting normal,she came upstairs as well.